LucaArgentieri/LucaArgentieri/README.md

 Senior Frontend Developer & Creative Technologist.

-I build **performant, accessible and scalable ecommerce experiences**,
-with a strong focus on **frontend architecture, DX and creative development**.
+I design and develop web interfaces for diverse clients, with a strong focus on performance and accessibility.
+I have experience with multiple libraries, frameworks, and CMS platforms, including the development of e-commerce solutions with Shopify.
+My work emphasizes creative coding and high-quality user experiences.
+I actively contribute to open-source projects and stay up to date with emerging technologies and industry trends.

 ### Working with:
 **Vue / Nuxt · Sanity · Shopify · GSAP · Three.js**